melo/docker-perl-alt/README.md

 The system was designed to have a big, fully featured, build-time image, and another slim runtime image.
-A third version that you can use during development time can be also be created with a small addition to your app `Dockerfile`.
+A third version that you can use during development time can also be created with a small addition to your app `Dockerfile`.

 With a Docker multi-stage build, you can use a single Dockerfile to